We offer a diverse and extensive programme of co-curricular activities that our pupils love

 • Drama performances at the Edinburgh Fringe Festival

-• Language exchanges to China, France, Spain and Germany
+• Language exchanges and cultural visits to China, France, Spain and Germany

 • History trip to Berlin and Belgium